Welcome to Hans Bethe House

 Sonia Rucker is the Associate Vice-President of Inclusion and Belonging and a Presidential Advisor for Diversity and Equity (PADE) at Cornell University.
 Sonia is a native of Southeast Missouri.

-When Nancy selected Cornell for grad school, she and her husband Charlie intended to move back to Boston within a couple of years.
+When Nancy selected Cornell for her Master’s degree, she and her husband Charlie intended to move back to Boston within a couple of years.
+Instead, both went on for PhDs and careers in Ithaca.

 Elaine L. Westbrooks received her bachelor’s degree from the University of Pittsburgh in 1998, and her master’s degree in library and information science from the University of Pittsburgh in 1999.